 Ontario’s suffragists were varied in their politics and objectives, and their interests overlapped with temperance, socialism, and pacifism.
 Yet too often, the movement as a whole only focused on achieving the rights most relevant to white, middle-class women.
 The book makes apparent the parallel work and efforts by women whose race, ethnicity, class, and religion made them largely unwelcome in the mainstream suffrage movement.
 Ultimately, the vote was but one outlet for women’s protest against a status quo that consigned women and many others to subordination.

-This is the second volume in a seven-part series on the history of the vote in Canada.
-The Women’s Suffrage and the Struggle for Democracy series serves as a timely reminder never to take political rights for granted.
+This is the second volume in a seven-part series on the history of the vote in Canada, Women’s Suffrage and the Struggle for Democracy.
+These short, insightful books present a history of the vote, with vivid accounts of famous and unsung suffragists.
+This series provides a deeper understanding of Canadian society and politics, serving as a well-timed reminder never to take political rights for granted.

 This book is written for readers who want to know more about Canadian history, women’s history, and the history of our democratic traditions, including secondary school and university students in Ontario.